 The court will be one of six test sites for a Computerized Assessment and Referral System (CARS), which was developed by researchers at Harvard Medical School.
 People arrested for DWI with priors are asked questions relevant to diagnosing fifteen different psychiatric conditions.
 The CARS system produces a report that recommends treatments and offers a list of referrals.

-Seeking Legal Advice Right Away is Critical
+Seeking Legal Advice Right Away Is Critical in Minneapolis

 If you have been arrested for DWI and have prior convictions, you should seek legal advice promptly.
 If you are facing DWI charges in Minneapolis or the surrounding areas of Minnesota, we invite you to speak to one of our Minnesota DWI attorneys at Gerald Miller, P.A. as soon as possible.

+The prosecution will not delay in building a case against you.
 The sooner you contact us, the sooner we can start protecting your rights.
 Contact us today to schedule your free and confidential case evaluation.